What are Badges and Awards?

 When a Girl Scout earns a badge, it shows that she’s learned a new skill, such as how to make a healthy snack or take great digital photos.
 It may even spark an interest at school or plant the seed for a future career.
 Please remember that we don’t expect you to be an expert in the badge topics; just have fun learning by doing with the girls!

-Where to Find Badges and Awards Information
+Find Badge and Award Information

 National Awards and Programs